-The first argument of this procedure is either a string denoting a filesystem path to a directory or a list of port settings which must contain a path: setting.
+The parameter of this procedure is either a string denoting a filesystem path to a directory or a list of port settings which must contain a path: setting.
 Here are the settings allowed in addition to the generic settings of object-ports:

-- path: string

-- This setting indicates the location of the directory in the filesystem.
+This setting indicates the location of the directory in the filesystem.
 There is no default value for this setting.

-- ignore-hidden: (#f | #t | dot-and-dot-dot)
+• ignore-hidden: (#f | #t | dot-and-dot-dot)